IainNZ/OldPersonalSite/_posts/2013-09-30-urban-planning.markdown

 $$
 </div>

 The optimizer tries to drive these variables towards zero.
-Before we restricted variables away from 1, but now we will restrict them away from zero with the following constraints:
+Before we were restricting variables away from one, but now we will restrict them _away_ from zero with the following constraints:

 <div>
 $$